mate-academy/react_clock/README.md

   - use `.toUTCString().slice(-12, -4)` methods do avoid timezone issues;
 - update the time every second using the `window.setInterval`;
 - start the timer only when the component is added to the page (`componentDidMount`).- every second print the time in the DevTools using `console.info` method (**not** the `console.log`);
+- add the next comment above the console.debug line to ignore linter error
+    ```js
+    // eslint-disable-next-line no-console
+    console.info('some message');
+    ```
 - make the `App` a class component;
 - add the `hasClock` property to the `App` state;
 - the `Clock` should be visible only when the `hasClock` is `true`;